nktkr/C---Programs-Collection-for-Beginners/readme.md

 - [ ] Reverse an array using the user-defined function
 - [ ] Reverse an array using the pointers
 - [ ] Reverse an array using the Recursion function

+55. C++ Program To Reverse An Array In O(n);

+Following are the various ways to get the reverse array

+- [ ] Reverse an array using for loop
+- [ ] Reverse an array using the reverse() function
+- [x] Reverse an array using the user-defined function
+- [ ] Reverse an array using the pointers
+- [ ] Reverse an array using the Recursion function